NinjaTyper/PythonLearning/README.md

 3. The program will ask the user to enter a number, then it will print out all the even number between 0 and that number.
 4. The program will ask the user to enter a number, then it will check to see if that is a prime number or not.
 5. The program will ask the user to enter a number, then it will print out all the prime number between 0 and that number.
+6. Design a useful calculator!
+It's entirely up to you to build this calculator as you see fit.
+It could be as simple as adding 2 number, or it could be more complex to let the user choose to do normal operation (+-*/) or do some some fancy operation like "2 to the power of 3" or "5 factorial".
+The sky is the limit!

 ### Bonus Exercise (optional)
 1. Say you have a secrete number (between 0 and 1000) in your head or written down somewhere.
 Design a program to ask a series of question to find out what that number is.
 The user can only answer "yes" or "no" to the questions.
 Example questions: